aspiers/openstack-summit-2016-austin-project-creation/markdown/life-after-creating-your-project.md

 # Reactive support

 Note:
-- providing decent reactive support can mean the difference between life and death of the project
+- Providing decent support can mean the difference between life and death of the project.

 <!-- .slide: data-state="normal" id="bugs" data-timing="20" -->